Nick Chubb Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 Season Stats

-- Chubb has rushed for a team-leading 523 yards on 90 attempts (74.7 yards per game) and scored four touchdowns.
+- Chubb has taken 90 attempts for a team-leading 523 rushing yards (74.7 per game) and scored four touchdowns.

-- He also averages 5.0 receiving yards per game, grabbing five passes for 35 yards.
+- He also averages 5.0 receiving yards per game, catching five passes for 35 yards.

 - Click over to SISportsbook and find the latest player props and odds for Chubb's matchup with the Steelers.